-Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2017 (or the preceding summer term).
-The initial cohort may be adjusted for B22 For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate 86.5%
+Report for the cohort of all full-time, first-time bachelor's (or equivalent) degree-seeking undergraduate students who entered in Fall 2018 (or the preceding summer term).
+The initial cohort may be adjusted for students who departed for the following reasons: death, permanent disability, service in the armed forces, foreign aid service of the federal government or official church missions.
+No other adjustments to the initial cohort should be made.